Azure/azure-functions-vs-build-sdk/README.md

 [FunctionName("hello")]
 public static async Task ProcessQueue([QueueTrigger] JObject jObject) {
-    jObject.DoStuff();
+    // do stuff;
 }
 ```

 That `jObject` instance will be fulfilled by the runtime version of `JObject`.
-If `DoStuff()` doesn't exist in the pinned version, you'll get a `MethodNotFoundException`.
-The solution is to use the `Newtonsoft.Json` version available to you from the runtime.
+If there is a version mismatch, the runtime will not be able to give you the version of `JObject` you are using from your custom `Newtonsoft.Json` version.

 If you don't require `Newtonsoft.Json` objects to be fulfilled by the runtime, then you can specify the version you like to use in your own functions in your `csproj`